 Can I be evicted in Wyoming just for unpaid late fees?

-What court handles eviction disputes in Wyoming?
+What court handles eviction disputes in Wyoming, and can my landlord lock me out?

 When should I talk to a Wyoming attorney about late fees?